AIS Prevention Grant Program

-The Department of Natural Resources (DNR) Invasive Species Program offers Aquatic Invasive Species Prevention Grants.
-These Grants are intended to help prevent the spread of aquatic invasive species, especially zebra mussels and spiny waterfleas, into Minnesota waters.
-These offers are an opportunity for local entities, such as lake associations, COLAs, watershed districts, and counties to receive state funding and/or partner with the DNR on public awareness initiatives.
+The Minnesota Department of Natural Resources (DNR) Invasive Species Program offers Aquatic Invasive Species Prevention Grants to help prevent the spread of aquatic invasive species (AIS), especially zebra mussels and spiny waterfleas, into Minnesota waters.
+These grants offer an opportunity for local entities, such as lake associations, COLAs (Coalitions of Lake Associations), tribal organizations, watershed districts, and counties to partner with the DNR and receive state funding for public awareness initiatives.

-Grants are provided to help local entities implement locally focused prevention efforts and to dove-tail those efforts with other ongoing statewide aquatic invasive species prevention efforts.
-One example of a statewide prevention effort is the Stop Aquatic Hitchhikers! campaign, which is being implemented by the DNR, Minnesota Sea Grant, Wildlife Forever, and the US Fish and Wildlife Service.
+Grants are provided to help local entities personalize and distribute AIS prevention information such as newspaper ads, radio spots, brochures, flyers, and other educational material produced by the DNR to targeted audiences in their area.
+These products are designed to dove-tail with other ongoing AIS prevention efforts, for example the Stop Aquatic Hitchhikers! campaign, implemented by the DNR, Minnesota Sea Grant, Wildlife Forever, and the U.S. Fish and Wildlife Service.

 Description of Grant Offer

-The DNR can provide newspaper, TV, and radio ads.
-Ad designs can include local grantee names/logos.
-The grantee must pay all expenses up front and make all arrangements.
+- The Grantee must pay all project expenses up front and make all arrangements.
 Grantees will be reimbursed 50% of the project costs, up to their grant amount.

 - Lake associations